 Best Sources of Protein for Dogs

-Pet owners often think there are big differences between specific sources of protein, but ultimately, the main difference is in the amino acid breakdown, says Dr. Richter.
-“The truth is, most dogs will do just fine on almost any protein.”
+Pet owners often think there are big differences between specific sources of protein, but ultimately, the main difference is in the amino acid breakdown, says Dr. Richter, adding that "most dogs will do just fine on almost any protein.”
 But this general rule comes with some caveats.

 For dogs, the best protein sources are often meat-based.
 “While it is technically possible to make a dog a vegetarian, it’s not optimal,” says Dr. Richter.
 Nutritionally complete and balanced vegetarian dog foods are available, but if your dog needs to eat one for health reasons or you choose to feed one for moral, ethical or environmental reasons, be sure to closely monitor their health and nutritional status.